-All people, irrespective of their sexual orientation or gender identity should be able to live freely without fear of violence or discrimination, and play an active part in society.
-Education, raising awareness and dialogue are key tools to achieve this, and Pride organisations across the world, including Dublin Pride, play an important role in this work.
+All people, regardless of their sexual orientation or gender identity must be able to live freely without fear of violence or discrimination, and play an active part in society.
+Education, raising awareness, and dialogue are key tools to achieve this, and Pride organisations across the world, including Dublin Pride, play an important role in this work.